Enter your zip code

 Your home or office tested high for radon, now what?

 To reduce radon exposure, Environmental Protection Agency (EPA) recommends mitigating any building measuring 4.0 picocuries per liter (pCi/L) or higher.
+Take note, there is no safe level so the lower the better!
 Exposure to high levels of radon gas can be dangerous, and it's linked to an increased risk of lung cancer.
 The EPA estimates radon gas is the leading cause of lung cancer in non-smokers.
 Installing a radon mitigation system in your home will help protect you and your family.

 There are many factors to consider when looking at radon mitigation systems.
 The lifespan of a radon mitigation system can vary from company to company.
 Quality materials and knowledgeable radon professionals help some radon mitigation systems last longer than others.
 Contractors look at many things when designing a radon mitigation system for your home.
 Radon professionals get certification in radon mitigation and radon measurement.
 An Indoor Air Quality Specialist will design a custom mitigation system to fit the layout and design of your home.
 National Radon Defense has the best radon contractors, highly qualified and certified to work to design the best mitigation system for your home.
 There are several types of radon mitigation systems to reduce radon levels in a building.